thanpolas/toddmotto.github.io/_posts/2014-07-17-deprecating-the-switch-statement-for-object-literals.md

 ### Summing up

 Object literals are a more natural control of flow in JavaScript, `switch` is a bit old and clunky and prone to difficult debugging errors.
 Object's are more extensible, maintainable, and we can test them a lot better.
 They're also part of a design pattern and very commonly used day to day in other programming tasks.
 Object literals can contain functions as well as any other [Object type](//toddmotto.com/understanding-javascript-types-and-reliable-type-checking), which makes them really flexible!
-Each function in the literal has function scope too, so we can return the closure from the parent function we invoke (in this case `getDrink` returns the closure);
+Each function in the literal has function scope too, so we can return the closure from the parent function we invoke (in this case `getDrink` returns the closure).

+Some more interesting comments and feedback on [Reddit](http://www.reddit.com/r/javascript/comments/2b4s6r/deprecating_the_switch_statement_for_object).